City skyline on the left that fades into a laptop on a desk being used, with illustrations of plus signs and chart graphs.

 What’s Next

 Each of our nurses travels up to a 50-mile radius.
 At times, we encounter problems getting patients to answer the door because they do not recognize the home health worker.
 This delays patient care and presents challenges for us to reschedule, given staffing limitations.
 Currently, we are working to send a chatbot reminder to patients who are being seen that same day.
-This reminder will include the organizational logo, a picture and brief biography of their nurse.
+This reminder will include the organizational logo, a picture and a brief biography of their nurse.
 We are confident this will help build trust and willingness for patients to answer the door.

 We are constantly seeking ways to use technology to streamline workflow and make our staff’s job easier.
 We are working with our software partner to stay informed of new capabilities and brainstorm solutions to problems.
 Collectively, this helps us support our growth goals.